maxlebedev/maleficer/README.md

 	- should we always place the stairs as far back as we can?
 	- wet status from water tiles? are we that sort of game?
 	- We have two damage process steps, one for player damage, and one for everything else.
 This means enemies the player would kill don't attack back
+	- Bleed damage feels like it takes an extra turn. this is intentional. it only takes effect on the start of the turn after it is applied
 # TODO
 	- All effects on the targeting entity should get their targets filled in if they haven't already
 		- But, only the non-static targets should get cleared, and we don't have a way to store that info